 Who knows, you might even manage to grab a chat with one of the A-listers – many of them are very friendly and approachable, and some are keen to help out good people wherever they can.

 Finally, once you are confident enough, it will be time to start auditioning.
-It’s daunting at first, but if you ever want a good career front the art, it’s something you will need to get used to.
+It’s daunting at first, but if you ever want a good career in front of the art, it’s something you will need to get used to.

-With a solid, well-rehearsed and researched audition, who knows what amazing parts you might land?
+With a solid, well-rehearsed, and researched audition, who knows what amazing parts you might land?